Introduction

 It should be easy for the AI Agent to know with high accuracy which tool to use for a given task.

-Once you have a list of tools to give your blockchain AI Agent interesting capabilities, you can map exactly what each tool will use for data acquisition.
+Once you have identified tools to give your blockchain AI Agent robust capabilities, you can map the specific data each tool will acquire.

-For example, for tools relying on API calls, you can create a spreadsheet for each tool where all useful endpoints are listed along with the outputs they give and the use cases each will allow.
+For example, for tools relying on API calls, you can create a spreadsheet for each tool, listing all useful endpoints, their outputs, and the use cases they enable.
 This will help you being exhaustive and making full use of the accessible data, to give rich features to your AI Agent.

-As an example, here are the endpoints of the Taptools API used for our Cardano Native Token Analyzer tool :
+For example, here are the endpoints of the TapTools API used for our Cardano Native Token Analyzer tool :

 EndpointDescription